swanframe/crm/README.md

 # CRM System

 A simple Customer Relationship Management (CRM) system built with Flask and PostgreSQL.
-This project allows users to manage customers, stores, and user accounts with role-based access control, multi-language support, and a many-to-many relationship between stores and customers.
+This project allows users to manage customers, stores, user accounts, and now includes a reservation management module.
+It features role-based access control, multi-language support, and a many-to-many relationship between stores and customers.

 ## Table of Contents